 - The hospital or medical facility itself

 - Medical professionals who primarily work in the emergency room

 - Medical technicians

 An experienced legal team must thoroughly investigate your case before you know which specific parties to sue.
-Personal injury lawyers at Curcio Law Offices hire the best medical experts in Chicago to help us determine who caused your injury.
+Chicago medical malpractice lawyers at Curcio Law Offices hire the best medical experts in Chicago to help us determine who caused your injury.
 Our investigation of your medical records and physical ailments could lead us back to one medical professional or multiple.

 How to Sue a Hospital for Negligence